antmicro/rowhammer-tester/docs/source/visualization.md

    Example plot generated with annotation enabled
    :::

-   You can zoom in on interesting parts by using matplotlib's zoom tool (in the bottom left corner):
+   You can zoom in using matplotlib's zoom tool (in the bottom left corner):

    :::{figure-md} annotation-zoom
    ![Annotation zoom](images/annotation_zoom.png)